-Note: Refer to the 2006-2007 GPRC calendar p.
-37 for further details regarding the grading policy and p.
-122 and 123 regarding Progression Criteria in the Bachelor of Science in Nursing program.
+Refer to the GPRC calendar 2007-2008 for further details regarding the grading policy and the progression criteria in the Bachelor of Science in Nursing program.

-PLEASE NOTE: The student must pass each of the statistics portion and the nursing research methods portion of the course with a minimum Grade of "C-"to receive credit for this course.
+PLEASE NOTE: Students must pass each of the statistics portion and the nursing research methods portion of the course with a minimum Grade of "C-"to receive credit for this course.
 If a student fails either of the stats or research portion, they will receive an "F" in NS 3690.